REF4IK/Wiinlator-Ref4ik-/README.md

 Winlator is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.

 # Installation

-1. Download and install the APK (Winlator.apk) from [GitHub Releases](https://github.com/REF4IK/Wiinlator-Ref4ik-/releases)
-2. Launch the app and wait for the installation process to finish
-# Installation

 ![GitHub all releases](https://img.shields.io/github/downloads/REF4IK/Wiinlator-Ref4ik-/total?style=for-the-badge&label=Total%20Downloads&color=blue)